jboss-dockerfiles/business-central/kie-server/base/README.md

         ---------------------
         kieserver=kie-server

-3.- Modify your `standalone-full.xml` in order to:
+3.- Modify your `standalone.xml` in order to:

 3.1 - In the `management` section, modify default the security-realm for the `ApplicationRealm` as: